yatjea/StudentUnion/README.md

 Make a _pull request_ to an existing policy document or _submit an issue_.

 Cast your vote by +1 [YES] (:+1:) or -1 [NO] (:-1:) on an **Open for votes** issue.

+Voice your opinion by leaving comments on an **Open for discussion** issue.